Auphonic vs LANDR

 - Reliable noise reduction and leveling

-- Efficient music distribution
+- Seamless music distribution to major platforms

 - Lacks advanced manual editing features